top of page

 Echocardiogram

-You will be asked to change into a gown.
-The test will involve placing an ultrasound transducer on the chest wall over the heart.
-Gel is used for better contact between the transducer and skin.
-This test is not painful and will take about an hour to complete.
+You will be asked to change into a medical gown.
+During the test, an ultrasound transducer is placed on the chest to obtain images of the heart.
+Ultrasound gel is used to allow better contact between the transducer and the skin.
+The test is non-invasive, not painful, and typically takes a maximum of one hour to complete.

-Through our affiliation with Halton Healthcare Services we also offer trans-esophageal echocardiograms, 3D echocardiography, and contrast echocardiography.
-These are specialized tests and the cardiologist who interprets your test may recommend one of these additional investigations.
+Through our affiliation with Halton Healthcare Services, we also offer transesophageal echocardiography (TEE) and 3D echocardiography.
+The Cardiologist interpreting your test may recommend one of these additional investigations if appropriate.

 Preparations For Testing